ray-project/deltacat/README.md

 <summary><span style="font-size: 1.25em; font-weight: bold;">Multimodal Batch Inference</span></summary>

 DeltaCAT's support for merging new fields into existing records and multimodal datasets can be used to build a multimodal batch inference pipeline.
-For example, the following code indexes images of cats, then merges in new fields with breed precitions predictions for each image:
+For example, the following code indexes images of cats, then merges in new fields with breed predictions for each image:

 > **Requirements**: This example requires PyTorch ≥ 2.8.0 and torchvision ≥ 0.23.0.
 Install via: `pip install torch>=2.8.0 torchvision>=0.23.0`